How to Prepare for the USMLE Step 1: A Complete Study Guide

 Among these, the United States Medical Licensing Examination (USMLE) series of exams stands out as pivotal checkpoints that you must clear to progress through your medical education and obtain your license to practice.
 This U.S. licensing exam is divided into three parts, with the first two occurring during medical school, and the third occurring during your post-medical school residency.

-Performing well on each USMLE step exam is very important because your results greatly influence your ability to successfully progress from Basic Sciences to Clinical Medicine (in medical school) and then secure a residency after graduation.
+Performing well on each USMLE step exam is very important because your results greatly influence your ability to successfully progress from Basic Science to Clinical Medicine (in medical school) and then secure a residency after graduation.
 Given the weight of these assessments, thorough preparation is essential in order to ensure you perform well.

 What Is the USMLE Step 1?